Eric Meyer (politician): Career

 Meyer served as Director of Emergency Medicine at Providence Medical Center until returning to Arizona in late 1996.
 Meyer moved back to Arizona where Sarah began practicing medicine at Mayo Clinic.
 Meyer spent the following year remodeling their newly purchased home in Paradise Valley, AZ and taking care of their two young children.
 When his daughter Sophie was 3 years old she was enrolled in pre-school at the Unitarian Universalist Congregation of Phoenix and Meyer joined the board of the program.

 When his children entered public school, Meyer joined the board of the Scottsdale Parent Council.
 Shortly afterwards he began his involvement in legislative politics while serving as Legislative Liaison for the organization.
 As his kids continued to progress through the Scottsdale, AZ public education system, Meyer continued to scale up his involvement, eventually running for and winning a seat on the Scottsdale School Board in 2004 where he served for eight years.

 In addition to his work within his children's schools, Meyer served on the Children's Museum of Phoenix Board of Directors, as PTO President for Arcadia Neighborhood Learning Center, and as a member of the Budget Committee for the Scottsdale Unified School District.

 Meyer ran and won as a write-in candidate during the 2008 Democratic Primary Election for Arizona State Representative in District 11.
 He went on to win the general election and first assumed office in 2009.
 Meyer has been an outspoken supporter of restoring public education funds which were severely cut in Arizona following the Great Recession.
 Re-elected three times since, Meyer was nominated as Democratic Leader by his Caucus in 2014.
 He has served on Government, Transportation, and Education committees in previous legislative sessions and currently serves on both the Health and Appropriations committees.

 After reaching his term limit in the Arizona House of Representatives, Meyer announced his run for Arizona State Senate in the 2016 general election on October 6, 2016.

+In August 2024, Meyer was appointed to a new term in the Arizona House, replacing Laura Terech in the 4th legislative district.

 Political statements

 Education

-"Investing in our kids must be our state’s first priority.
+"Investing in our kids must be our state's first priority.
 Since the beginning of the recession, our state legislature has cut billions from our public schools, resulting in a serious teacher shortage and some of the largest class sizes in the nation.
 Funding for our state universities has been reduced, resulting in tuition hikes of over 80%, and funding has been eliminated for community colleges in Maricopa and Pima Counties.

 With two terms on the Scottsdale School Board and my eight years as a State Representative, I have been an effective voice for our children.
 I will continue to advocate for the restoration of funding for education -- without raising taxes -- and I will continue to work to ensure that more students graduate from high school with access to higher education and quality jobs right here in Arizona."